Peter Decherney of the School of Arts and Sciences blogs about the Supreme Court and the Aereo case.

 Penn in the News

-Ragini Verma of the Perelman School of Medicine is cited for studying brain differences between men and women.
+Reynold Panettieri of the Perelman School of Medicine is mentioned for collaborating on studying living lungs.

-Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School discusses how to measure success for the Affordable Care Act legislation.
+Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School discusses sequestration and changes to the Census Bureau’s annual survey.

 Katherina Rosqueta of the School of Social Policy & Practice’s Center for High Impact Philanthropy shares her thoughts on TipsForJesus.

 Patrick Jamieson of the Annenberg Public Policy Center is quoted about patterns in television smoking.

 Penn Masala, a student a cappella group, is featured.

 Jean Whelan of the School of Nursing writes about public health nurses in Philadelphia.

 Charles O’Brien of the Perelman School of Medicine comments on physicians studying “caffeine use disorder.”